magento/magento2-page-builder/docs/how-to/how-to-add-storefront-widget.md

-# Storefront customization
+# How to add a storefront widget

-A storefront widget is JavaScript code that handles the behavior of a content type after Page Builder renders it on the storefront.
-For example, the Tabs and Sliders have their own storefront widgets to handle the end-user's tapping of tabs and the swiping of slides.
+A storefront widget is a JavaScript component that handles the behavior of a content type after Page Builder renders it on the storefront.
+For example, the Tabs and Sliders have their own storefront widgets to handle the end-user's tapping of tabs and swiping of slides on the storefront.
+However, Page Builder also executes storefront widgets on the Admin stage for block and dynamic block content types.
+This allows end-users to preview how Page Builder will render the blocks and dynamic blocks on the storefront.

 Adding a storefront widget to your content type is a simple two-step process:

 ![How to add storefront widget](../images/how-to-add-storefront-widget.svg)

 ## Step 1: Create the JavaScript